Category Archives: Former Monarchies

 Queen Nazli (center) at the wedding of her daughter, Fawzia, to the Crown Prince of Iran, 1939. source: Wikipedia

 In 1950, Princess Fathia married Riyad Ghali, an advisor to the Royal Family, and a Coptic Christian.
 Despite his conversion to Islam, the new King did not approve or give his consent to the marriage.
 Because Nazli supported her daughter, King Farouk stripped Nazli and Fathia of their royal titles and styles, as well as confiscating their properties in Egypt and banning them from ever returning.
-Queen Nazli later converted to Catholicism, and changed her name to Mary-Elizabeth Sabri.
+Queen Nazli later converted to Catholicism and changed her name to Mary-Elizabeth Sabri.

-For many years, she lived in a large mansion in Beverly Hills, California, with Fathia and her family.
+For many years, Nazali lived in a large mansion in Beverly Hills, California, with Fathia and her family.
 However, Fathia’s husband squandered much of their fortune, and the couple divorced.
 Relatively impoverished – at least by Royal standards – she was forced to auction off many of her jewels in order to survive.

 Mary-Elizabeth Sabri – the former Queen Nazli of Egypt – died in Los Angeles on May 29, 1978.
 She is buried at the Holy Cross Cemetery in Culver City, California.